 There is still a lot of confusion about the difference between SUM vs SUMX in Power BI.
 This is key knowledge that users have to master because both functions can be used across different scenarios, but there are cases where one is more efficient than the other.
+You may watch the full video of this tutorial at the bottom of this blog.

 I’m going to focus on one example here that would show the distinction between the two.
 But before I jump into that example, it is important to understand the difference between an aggregating function and an iterating function.